New York Times: Current aide accuses Cuomo of sex harassment

 Meanwhile, polling suggests that while Cuomo’s support slipped following the allegation of groping at the Executive Mansion, his political base hasn’t abandoned him.

-A new Quinnipiac University poll of 905 registered voters found that while 43% believe he should resign, 36% of women polled said he should quit, and 23% of Democrats.
+A Quinnipiac University poll of 905 registered voters found that while 43% believe he should resign, 36% of women polled said he should quit, and 23% of Democrats wanted him to resign.

 Among respondents of all political affiliations, 36% said Cuomo should be impeached and removed from office.

-Cuomo’s conduct with women is also the subject of an investigation overseen by state Attorney General Letitia James.

-Women have accused Cuomo of sexual harassment and inappropriate touching.
-Federal prosecutors are also scrutinizing whether Cuomo’s administration misled the public or the U.S. Justice Department about COVID-19 fatalities at nursing homes.
+The poll was conducted before McGrath’s allegations were made public.

 Cuomo says he never touched anyone inappropriately.
 He has apologized, though, for what he said were attempts to engage in office banter that he now realizes offended women who worked for him.